-- Over 19easy-to-absorb, essential and non-essential amino acids (the building blocks of proteins, and there for the building blocks of your body!)
+- Over 19easy-to-absorb, essential and non-essential amino acids (the building blocks of proteins, and therefore the building blocks of your body!)

 - Collagen/gelatin, which

-- utrients that support digestive functions, immunity and brain health
+- nutrients that support digestive functions, immunity and brain health

 Did you get that?
 Bone broth benefits literally every part of your body, from your gut to your brain, from your muscles to your ligaments.